Junker Queen Is Here! Tips for Playing Her in the Beta

-Overwatch 2 has launched its second beta, which has brought us the long-heralded arrival of the Junker Queen.
+Junker Queen is the main attraction in the second Overwatch 2 beta, which launched on June 28.
 She enters the roster as an aggressive new tank hero who wields a shotgun, axe, knife and jaw-dropping abs.

 If you have beta access and want to start ripping and tearing as the Junker Queen, be ready to charge into the front lines and stay up in people's faces.
 She needs to be up close and actively dealing damage to be effective, but if you learn how to work all of her abilities, she can be an absolute monster in battle.

-I played only a handful of games as Junker Queen yesterday (first tip: Find some support players to lower your queue times), but I didn't lose a single one of those games.
+I played only a handful of games as Junker Queen on day one (first tip: Find some support players to lower your queue times), but I didn't lose a single one of those games.
 Based on that early experience, here are my tips for playing as Junker Queen.

 Practice your knife throws